 Although coleus do bloom, the inflorescence bears tiny flowers and is not the main attraction of the plant.
 The insignificant blooms do attract a wide variety of pollinating insects.

 Coleus are resistant to most significant disease or insect problems when grown outdoors in properly prepared beds or containers.
 Some pests to watch for include mealy bugs, aphids, and whiteflies.
 For information on using insecticidal soaps to control these pests, see HGIC 2771, Insecticidal Soaps for Garden Pest Control.
 Disease problems in coleus are typically fungal pathogens that cause downy mildew, stem rot, or root rot.
 Wetting the foliage while watering and excessive soil moisture can lead to these disease problems.

-Most coleus will grow best in part shade or dappled light.
-However, several sun tolerant cultivars are available that will thrive in full, hot sun.
+Generally, coleus rapidly grow to their full summer size.
+All are tender annuals throughout South Carolina, killed by the first frost.
+Most coleus grow best in part shade or dappled light.
+However, several sun tolerant cultivars are available that thrive in the full, hot sun.
 Varieties that are not sun-tolerant will bleach and discolor in full sun.